cbrenner04/tfd_core_features/README.md

 specific tests.
 These are set as environment variables to protect sensitive data as well as access to the application.

-I have set up a `configure_cloud.rb` file that has each of these environment variables defined which the test suite will reference.
+I have set up a variables file that has each of these environment variables defined which the test suite will reference.

 The  `Participant_Phone_Number` variable is formatted 18885559999 while the